aman333nolawz/pygame-Animation/README.md

 # pygame-Animation
-An animation class in pygame
+You can animate your images in pygame using the animated_sprite.py file.
+Example is in animate.py